13yadav/android-social-media/README.md

+# Strangam

-# Social Media
+Strangam is a Social Media app.

+It is implemented using:

-Social Media app following MVVM architecture and jetpack components
+- MVVM architecture
+- Jetpack components
+- Firebase
+- Kotlin DSL